TheGreenToaster/docsify-glossary/README.md

 # docsify-glossary: SD Development Fork

 Simple Glossary for Docsify that replaces occurrences of the terms with links to the glossary.
-Forked from [TheGreenToaster/docsify-glossary](https://github.com/TheGreenToaster/docsify-glossary) after the original project was unmaintained for over 3 years, to address a couple of usability issues with the original script.
+Forked from [TheGreenToaster/docsify-glossary](https://github.com/TheGreenToaster/docsify-glossary) as the original project was unmaintained for over 3 years, to address a couple of usability issues with the original script.

 ## Installation